How I Got a Job in Web Development

 The curriculum itself was very rigorous (most of my projects and assignments can be found on my Github if you’re interested), but I feel some of the material we were taught was not as impactful to me as what I learned from interacting with my peers and instructors and going to meetups almost every night, brushing elbows with some of the biggest names in the tech community and absorbing everything I could from everyone I could.
 I also had a great mentor from a local startup that really helped me tie a few loose ends in the directions I was heading.

-Another really useful aspect of the bootcamp was the increasing of our web presence.
+Another really useful aspect was the increasing of our web presence.
 I never had a Linkedin account up until then, which I had come to find out is an absolutely essential tool in job searching.
 There was staff there tasked with helping us maximize the efficacy of our web presence and resumes, and doing mock interviews both technical and general.

 During the course I was contacted with a few contract opportunities that I took, even though I really didn’t have the time.
 One was as a personal tutor for someone with a MS in computer science learning Rails in a certificate program at UW.
 I had minimal credentials, and I got paid the most money I’d ever charged up to that point to help a comp sci grad student.
 This put things in an interesting perspective - that the practical knowledge I’d been working on gaining might just be more useful than the expensive and dense theory taught in academia.

 I had a few interviews in Seattle, but even though I had made tons of friends the transient nature of my situation was a major barrier in landing a spot right away.
 A few students got jobs almost immediately after graduation, and others slowly trickled along roughly biweekly.
-We lost 3 classmates half way through the bootcamp, but most of us have jobs now or are making a decent living consulting.
+We lost 3 classmates half way through the course, but most of us have jobs now or are making a decent living consulting.

 Something I really wanted to do before I left Seattle was participate in a Startup Weekend event.
 There was only one more before my return to Salt Lake in April and it was unfortunately sold out.
 I got in contact with an instructor at Code Fellows who I knew was partnering with the event and he pulled a couple strings and got me a ticket as a designer.
 So I went and pitched my first startup idea which I made up on the spot and failed magnificently at.